 The island is only three miles from Nassau and is easy to get to by boat from Nassau’s historic harbor.
 It has everything you would expect from a tropical island, like swaying palm trees, white-sand beaches, crystal clear water, verdant natural vegetation, vibrant tropical birds, and colorful coral reefs.

 Here you can enjoy snorkeling, scuba diving, water skiing, fishing, and sailing.
-The island is also a sanctuary to the dolphins and sea lions of Dolphin Encounters, where tourists can socialize with dolphins and sea lions in their natural ocean habitat.
+Blue Lagoon Island is also a sanctuary for the dolphins and sea lions of Dolphin Encounters, where tourists can socialize with dolphins and sea lions in their natural ocean habitat.

 → Book a parasail adventure over Cabbage Beach.

-Afterward, catch a morning ferry from Nassau to Harbour Island.
-You’ll find small island allure and lengthy strips of soft pink sand.
+After visiting Nassau, you can catch a morning ferry to Harbour Island.
+Here you’ll find small island allure and lengthy strips of soft pink sand.
 There are several fantastic boutique hotels in this area that are very close to the beach, and they’re all excellent.

-Without a doubt, you will spend most of your time at Pink Sands Beach swimming and lying in the sun.
+You will probably spend most of your time at Pink Sands Beach swimming and lying in the sun.
 It’s heaven on earth.
-But make sure to walk along the coast, where you can find many other cute boutique hotels, diners, and jaw-dropping homes.
+While it would be easy to laze on these scenic sands indefinitely, be sure to walk along the coast, where you can find many other cute boutique hotels, diners, and jaw-dropping homes.

-Visitors can also roam through the quiet streets searching for pastel-colored cottages and unique architecture and have fun with the occasional chickens wandering around and golf carts in your way.
+Visitors can also roam through the quiet streets, searching for pastel-colored cottages and unique architecture while having fun with the occasional chickens wandering around.

-Residents say that the Gregory Town pineapple is the sweetest on the planet, and it is thought that the Bahamas was the first nation to grow the fruit.
+Eleuthera is known as the pineapple center of the world, and residents say that the Gregory Town pineapple is the sweetest on the planet.
+It is thought that the Bahamas was the first nation to grow the fruit.

 The Exumas have 365 islands, and they’re known for their swimming pigs, nurse sharks, and other marine life.
 There are also boating adventures, on-island trips, and miles of hardly ever visited beaches to keep you entertained for days.

-Caribbean Island-Hopping Travel Guide #2: Make Your One-Way Trip
+Caribbean Island-Hopping Travel Guide #2: The French Caribbean islands

 St. Martin/Saint Maarten

 When you get to St. Martin, you’ll be in the middle of a split island between France and the Netherlands.
-It is suggested that you should stay on the French side because it has intimate restaurants, absolutely adorable shops, and pristine beaches.
+Many choose to stay on the French side because of its intimate restaurants, absolutely adorable shops, and pristine beaches.

-On the other hand, the Dutch side, where you’ll land, is renowned as the party side.
+On the other hand, the Dutch half of the island is renowned as the party side.